Emrede/devops-task-2/README.md

 ```

 ## Producer and Consumer Apps ##
-- The python apps were containerised with Docker and then their Helm charts were created.
+- The python apps were containerised with Docker and then their Helm charts were created for Kubernetes
-- Producer app sends a message in every 5 seconds
+- Producer app sends a message to RabbitMQ in every 5 seconds
 - Consumer app connects to RabbitMQ instance and waits for the incoming messages on specified queue

 ## Notes ##